-- 5.2.1 The 5 year risk can be calculated using the PREDICT-CV risk assessment tool described in the NZ Ministry of Health "Cardiovascular Disease Risk Assessment and Management for Primary Care" published by the NZ Ministry of Health (2018) ISBN 978-1-98-853933-1 (online) HP6747 -or later, or other similar risk assessment tools approved by the Director of the CAA. - 5.2.2 For the purposes of cardiovascular risk estimation, - (b) the most recent HbA1c and blood lipids estimations, as required under the current Timetable of Routine Examinations General Directions Notice must be used: - (c) a smoker means someone who has smoked tobacco in the last 12 months: - (d) an applicant aged 40 or over with risk factors outside the range of coverage of the cardiovascular risk assessment tool specified in section 5.2.1 is to be considered as having a 5-year risk of greater than 10%.
+- 5.2.1 The 5 year risk must be calculated using the PREDICT-CV risk assessment tool described in the NZ Ministry of Health "Cardiovascular Disease Risk Assessment and Management for Primary Care" published by the NZ Ministry of Health (2018) ISBN 978-1-98-853933-1 (online) HP6747 or later, or other similar risk assessment tools approved by the Director. - 5.2.2 For the purposes of cardiovascular risk estimation, - (a) the most recent HbA1c and blood lipids estimations, as required under the current Timetable of Routine Examinations General Directions Notice must be used: - (b) a smoker means someone who has smoked tobacco in the last 12 months: - (c) an applicant aged above the age range covered by the cardiovascular risk assessment tool specified in section 5.2.1 is to be considered as having a 5-year risk of greater than 10%.

-- 5.3.1 A 5-year risk of less than 10% may be interpreted as not being of aeromedical significance. - 5.3.2 A 5-year risk of 10% or more must be interpreted as being of aeromedical significance unless the presence of ischaemic heart disease has been excluded.
+A 5-year risk of 10% or more must be interpreted as being of aeromedical significance unless the presence of ischaemic heart disease has been excluded.

-- 5.4.1 The results of the cardiovascular risk estimation referred to in section 5.2.1 must clearly indicate the percentage risk range or number over 5 years over which the risk estimation applies.
-The results must also indicate- - (a) the values of all the risk factors that were utilised in the calculation. - 5.4.2 The results of the cardiovascular risk estimation must be reported in, and attached as a printed document, to the Medical Examiner's report made under section 27D(1) of the Act (form CAA 24067/002).
+- 5.4.1 The results of the cardiovascular risk estimation referred to in section 5.3 must clearly indicate: - (a) the percentage risk range or number over 5 years; and - (b) the values of all the risk factors that were utilised in the calculation. - 5.4.2 The results of the cardiovascular risk estimation must be reported in and attached as a printed document to the Medical Examiner's report made under section Schedule 2, clause 2(1) of the Act (form CAA 24067/002, or an electronic version of the form).

-The results of cardiovascular risk estimation are valid until next required under the Timetable of Routine Examinations General Directions Notice if not required earlier for clinical reasons.
+The results of cardiovascular risk estimation are valid until next required under the Timetable of Routine Examinations General Directions Notice unless required earlier for clinical reasons.